Our adventure in Italy. Rome, Pompeii, Herculaneum, Naples.

 Remains of a marble picture.
 Very detailed work.

+Just go up the stairs and join the family for dinner.
 Amazing that they stayed intact after all the time that has passed.

 This wood survived not just the centuries it was buried, it also had to survive the superheated ash.

+The floor here is sloped in different directions around the fountain.
+Why?
 Then people can lay there and look at the beautiful decorations while eating and…

 This was the alter wall of a dining room.
 The center would have had the main god and the sides would have had lesser gods.
+See the hunting theme mural above?

 This is a wine shop.
 The second floor was both living space and storage for the large wine casks.
 The charred wood is original.